Introduction to PGIM Fixed Income's ESG Impact Ratings

 In order to assess impact, we need to understand an issuer’s overall ESG strategy and how the green bond fits into that strategy.
 A green bond is more credible the more that it is consistent with, or supportive of, an issuer’s ESG strategy.

-As part of our assessment, we consider whether an issuer is following the green bond principles.
+Under our framework, we consider whether an issuer is following the green bond principles.
 These assess whether the issuer established overarching ESG policies and objectives, created an implementation strategy, and, where appropriate, implemented specific targets that the proceeds from the issuance will directly support.

-Our additionality assessment expects disclosure of the anticipated impact of the bond using quantifiable impact metrics that are normalized to the millions of U.S. dollars invested.
-We also expect regular impact reporting following a green bond offering.
+The additionality assessment under our framework favors disclosure of the anticipated impact of the bond using quantifiable impact metrics, ideally that are normalized to millions invested.
+We also prefer regular impact reporting following a green bond offering.

 ESG Impact Ratings Uplift*